Search for Important Questions

 1. Highlight the role of Gandhi's philosophy in solving the problems of the contemporary World.

-3. Write the thought of dowry of Gandhiji.
+2. Explain the religious thought of Gandhiji.

 1. Indicate the two aspects of a philosophy.